aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/read-barcode-properties/_index.md

 {{% alert color="primary" %}}[Read Barcodes Online](https://products.aspose.app/barcode/recognize): You can test the quality of ***Aspose.BarCode*** recognition functionality and view the results online.{{% /alert %}}

 ## **Overview**
 As a result of barcode reading, ***Aspose.BarCode for Java*** allows not only decoding the main data stored in a barcode, but also getting information about its technical parameters, such as type, placement region, orientation angle, and metadata.
-The library saves this information in a specific object type called [*BarCodeResult*]() so that each instance of this class corresponds to one processed barcode.
+The library saves this information in a specific object type called [*BarCodeResult*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarCodeResult) so that each instance of this class corresponds to one processed barcode.
 Further in this article, it is explained how to get the required information about barcode properties using the functionality of ***Aspose.BarCode for Java***.

 {{% alert color="primary" %}}*If you need any clarifications, feel free to reach out to [Aspose Technical Support](/barcode/java/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}

 ## **Getting Barcode Type and Encoded Data**
-To get the data encoded in a barcode and identify its type, class [*BarCodeResult*]() provides the two most important fields, [*CodeText*]() and [*CodeType*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/barcoderesult/properties/codetype), respectively.
-The other parameter [*CodeTypeName*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/barcoderesult/properties/codetypename) represents the text name of a barcode symbology.
+To get the data encoded in a barcode and identify its type, class [*BarCodeResult*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarCodeResult) provides the two most important methods, *getCodeText* and *getCodeType*, respectively.
+The *getCodeTypeName* method allows getting the text name of a barcode symbology.

 The following code sample explains how to get the data encoded in a barcode and its type for the sample barcode image provided below (in this case, a *QR Code* label).